 Our stories are powerful, yours and mine.
 Whether raw or refined, broken or mended, or somewhere in between, our winding stories carry weight and value.
 We are more than our vocations, more than our locations, more than our dreams and more than our genes.
 So, for The Wildery (a wellness blog) to only place emphasis on flesh and bones, without honoring stories and souls, would mean we’d miss out on exploring what true, vibrant health means: Wellbeing for Your Whole Being™.
 You’ll see stories dotting the pages here frequently.

 This program included weekly virtual and interactive Terrain Talks, dialogues and Q&A sessions, hosted by Dr. Winters, and often featured special guests with expertise in cancer and other diverse, but complementary, fields from around the world.
 In addition to weekly Terrain Talks, I participated in monthly classes where Dr. Winters outlined and expanded upon her unique Terrain Ten model of approaching wellness from a whole body perspective―including epigenetics, the microbiome, the immune system, toxin exposures, and blood sugar balance as they relate to the cancer process.
-Her insights, as both a 20+ year cancer survivor and medical practitioner, were the focal point of these private classes and will be detailed more publicly in her book, The Metabolic Approach to Cancer: Integrating Deep Nutrition, the Ketogenic Diet and Non-Toxic Bio-Individualized Therapies.
+Her insights, as both a 20+ year cancer survivor and medical practitioner, were the focal point of these private classes and are detailed in her bestselling book, The Metabolic Approach to Cancer: Integrating Deep Nutrition, the Ketogenic Diet and Non-Toxic Bio-Individualized Therapies.

 I am not a doctor and the information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images and information, contained on or available through The Wildery is for general information purposes only.